Back to "Present Dogs"

 Home

 BIS Ch.
-Ashbrook Cruise Control, WD, JH
+Ashbrook Cruise Control RN, WD, JH

 (BISS Ch.
 Sandcastles Skipjack x BISS Ch.
 Ashbrook Alley Cat)